golemfoundation/octant/subgraph/README.md

 `networks.json` (hardhat-deploy plugin bug - cannot set "localhost" as a default network).
 You can run `yarn prepare-local-test-env` from project directory to generate some events subgraph will index.

-### Goerli
+### Sepolia

-Also, generated file doesn't contain `startBlock` fields indicating the height on which the graph should start indexing. it's good to add it if you do `goerli` deployment to make indexing faster.
+Also, generated file doesn't contain `startBlock` fields indicating the height on which the graph should start indexing. it's good to add it if you do `sepolia` deployment to make indexing faster.
 You can set it to the block before the one where you deployed your contract.

 ### Client